nickbrandt/GitLab/doc/user/project/issue_board.md

 ![Milestone lists](img/issue_board_milestone_lists.png)

-## Work-in-progress limits
+## Work In Progress limits

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/11403) in GitLab 12.6

-To limit the amount of work in progress at one time, you can set a soft limit on the maximum number of issues per list.
-The limit can be set either per group, or per project.
+You can set Work In Progress (WIP) limits per issues list.
+When a limit is set, the list's header shows the number of issues in the list and the soft limit of issues.
+For example, for a list with 4 issues, and a limit of 5, the header will show `4/5`.
 If you exceed the limit, the current number of issues is shown in red.
-For example, if you have set the limit to `5`, and you move another issue to a list, the title displays `6/5`, with the `6` shown in red.
+For example, you have a list with 5 issues with a limit of 5.
+When you move another issue to that list, the list's header displays `6/5`, with the `6` shown in red.

+To set a WIP limit for a list:

+1. Click on the Settings icon (gear).
+1. Enter the desired limit.

 ### Summary of features per tier